-Yachana Lodge is located in the region of the Napo River in the Orient of Ecuador.
+Yachana is located in the Amazon Region of Ecuador near the Napo River.

 The Napo River is a tributary to the Amazon River that rises in Ecuador on the eastern side of the Andean volcanoes.

 The Napo basin covers an area of 27,000 km2.